ni/nimi-python/docs/nidcpower/class.rst

     .. py:method:: query_output_state(output_state)

-            Queries the specified output channel to determine if the output channel is currently in the state specified by **outputState**.
+            Queries the specified channel to determine if the channel is currently in the state specified by **outputState**.

             **Related Topics:**